 Being a student is never easy.
 Actually, it never was.
-Regardless of the time period, the quantity of assignments from professors has always been almost impossible for an average student to finish them on time (if they wanted to live their life a bit in addition to study).
-That’s why modern students frequently read articles like this bestessays review, isn’t it?
+Regardless of the time period, the quantity of assignments from professors has always been almost impossible for an average student to finish them on time (if they wanted to live their life a bit in addition to studying).

 And here are some easy recipes for you to cook in a dorm.
 These are classical student meals: they’re quick to prepare, tasty to eat, cheap.
 And they’re easy to share with roommates.

 The meal is the simplest thing to cook for anyone.
 You just take two, three, four, or even more eggs and throw their content on a pan previously oiled.
 Then, mix eggs there until they are done.

 The feature of this meal is its universality.
 You are free to add anything you want to the eggs.
 Cut sausage or bacon will go perfectly.
 The cheese will taste great.
 Vegetables will add some health to it.
 Some milk will make a dish a bit airier.
 Almost anything in your fridge will fit.